evilmustdie/evilmustdie/README.md

-## TELL ME I'M A BAD MAN, KICK ME LIKE A STRAY.
+## THIS IS HOW WE LIKE TO DO IT IN THE MURDER SCENE
 <p align="center">
 <img src="https://i.pinimg.com/736x/c2/39/89/c23989c2b2669ebd862fe2d1f28163b5.jpg" width="600" height="300"/>
 </p>